OSVTAC/project-recommendations/index.md

 ballot, etc.).
 This might come with COTS hardware.
 Separate versions are likely needed for the precinct and central scanners.

 **7\.
-High-level Scanner Software (one for precinct and one for central)**
+Central Ballot Scanner Software**

-This is high-level software controlling the precinct and central ballot scanners.
+This is high-level software controlling the central ballot scanner.
 It interacts with the scanner device driver and ballot image interpreter components and is responsible for things like scanning and storing ballot images, detecting the ballot layout, interpreting and tabulating ballot markings, controlling the scanner in response to the markings on a ballot, and exporting ballot data after scanning is complete.

-Separate versions are likely needed for the precinct and central scanners.
+**8\.
+Precinct Ballot Scanner Software**

+This component is similar to the central ballot scanner software component above and can likely share much software with it.
+However, it's different because it is for the case of an individual voter rather than for high-volume scanning.
+For example, unlike the central ballot scanner, this software will need to support returning a ballot back to the voter in the case of errors like an overvote.
+For the central scanner, such ballots might simply be outstacked.

 **8\.
 Vote Totaler**